trakt/discord-presence/README.md

 **"systemctl not found" or "systemd not available"**
 - ✅ You're not on a systemd Linux distribution
-- ✅ Run manually: `python main.py --daemon`
+- ✅ Run manually: `python3 main.py --daemon`
 - ✅ Use your distribution's service manager (upstart, OpenRC, etc.)

 **Daemon installed but not starting**
-- ✅ Check logs: `python install.py logs`
+- ✅ Check logs: `python3 install.py logs`
-- ✅ Verify configuration: `python install.py test`
+- ✅ Verify configuration: `python3 install.py test`
 - ✅ Check if Discord is running: `ps aux | grep -i discord`

 **Daemon running but Discord not updating**